cerichs/Bsc_Thesis_Instance_segmentation/README.md

 # Bachelor Thesis, Instance segmentation with FOSS

-This repository contains the code used in the bachelor thesis.
+This repository contains the code used in the bachelor thesis. <br>
-Made by:
+Made by:<br>
-Cornelius Erichs, Artificial Intelligence and Data (B.Sc.), Technical University of Denmark (DTU) Johan Verrecchia, Artificial Intelligence and Data (B.Sc.), Technical University of Denmark (DTU)
+Cornelius Erichs, Artificial Intelligence and Data (B.Sc.), Technical University of Denmark (DTU)<br>
+Johan Verrecchia, Artificial Intelligence and Data (B.Sc.), Technical University of Denmark (DTU)<br>

 ## <div align="center">Dataset download</div>
 The Pseudo-RGB dataset can be downloaded [HERE](https://github.com/cerichs/Bsc_Thesis_Instance_segmentation/releases/download/Release/PseudoRGB.zip) the HSI dataset can be downloaded [HERE](https://sid.erda.dk/share_redirect/e4Wr5LFI4L).
 Due to the size limitations on GitHub, we are unable to upload the version of the HSI dataset that only contains the annotated images, the full dataset will therefore have to be downloaded.